Working in Confined Space: Hazards, Safety Requirements, and Lockout Tagout

 FAQs

-What are the three main atmospheric hazards associated with confined spaces?
+What are the three types of confined spaces?

 Born in the Philadelphia area and raised in Houston by a family who was predominately employed in heavy manufacturing.
 Herb took a liking to factory processes and later safety compliance where he has spent the last 13 years facilitating best practices and teaching updated regulations.
 He is married with two children and a St Bernard named Jose.
 Herb is a self-described compliance geek.
 When he isn’t studying safety reports and regulatory interpretations he enjoys racquetball and watching his favorite football team, the Dallas Cowboys.